Interior Design Hotel Marbella Spain

 With so much to do and see, I hardly spent any time in my room.

-The rooms are classic in style, featuring marble floors, carpets and dark wood.
+The rooms are traditional in style, featuring marble floors, carpets and dark wood.
 The marble bathroom offers a tub, a shower, a double sink and a separate toilet cubicle.
 Though the rooms are somewhat dated (they will be renovated during a second phase), they are very spacious and comfortable with a balcony with direct or partial sea view.
-The rooms offer all the amenities you need for a pleasant stay, they just aren’t as hip and trendy as the public areas.
+The rooms offer all the amenities you need for a pleasant stay, but they aren’t as hip and trendy as the public areas.

 Speaking of hip and trendy, on my last night at the Kempinski Hotel Bahia, I got to enjoy a fabulous dinner at the ‘Baltazar Bar & Grill’.
 It’s a Spanish style grill restaurant with a distinct ethnic touch, reminiscent of a ranch somewhere in New Mexico.
 Whilst the cognac and brown coloured leather chairs made me think of a cigar lounge, the forest green tiles reminded me of a fancy American diner.